Established in 1932, the Lane-Wells oilfield service company created powerful perforating guns.

-The successful application attracted many other oil companies to Lane-Wells, which decided to conduct its 100,000th perforation 15 and a half years later at the same California oil well.
+The successful application attracted many other oil companies to Lane-Wells, which decided to conduct its 100,000th perforation almost 16 years later at the very same California oil well.
 The continued success led to new partnerships beginning in the 1950s.

-A 1987 joint venture with Litton Industries led to Western Atlas International, which became an independent company before becoming a division of Baker-Hughes in 1998.
-Baker Atlas today provides well logging technology and perforating services.
+A 1987 joint venture with Litton Industries led to Western Atlas International, which became an independent company before becoming a division of Baker-Hughes in 1998 (Baker Atlas) providing well logging and perforating services.
 Dresser merged with Halliburton in 1998.

 Connie Jones Pillsbury of Atascadero, California, possesses the original guest book (press-clippings scrapbook) from the “Lane-Wells 100,000th Gun Perforating Job” of June 18, 1948, at the Union Oil Company La Merced No. 17 well at Montebello, California.
 She seeks a good, museum home for her rare oil patch artifact, which comes from an event “attended by most of the top players in the oil industry in Los Angeles during this era.”

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact email@example.com. © 2021 Bruce A. Wells.
 All rights reserved.